 NUNM nutrition students complete a capstone project for which they are required to draw on all aspects of the curriculum to develop a final project, research paper or complete an internship.
-Here is a glimpse of the excellent capstone projects completed by our undergraduate class of 2018.
+Here is a glimpse of the excellent capstone projects completed by our undergraduate nutrition class of 2018.

 Kelsey Bushong – Throughout my time at NUNM, I have become increasingly interested in childhood nutrition, particularly in relation to the food our vulnerable population of low-income children are receiving at school.
 For my capstone project, I implemented a healthier version of the free-breakfast program at a local elementary school here in Portland.
 Post-graduation I plan on continuing to evolve my passion for childhood nutrition by finishing the clinical portion of my lactation consultant program and becoming an internationally certified lactation consultant.